nick-cd/bci433/week9/lab9a/README.md

             ENDSR;
 ```

-This is one of the few times where we can trust the result of the embedded SQL
+This a rare case where we can trust the result of the embedded SQL
 statement and thus, do not check the SQL communications area.
 This is because
 we should always recieve consistent results from registers.